Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 IEnumerator myEnumerator = myCoroutine();
 myEnumerator.MoveNext();
 ```
- Its easy to see now that what the Coroutine Scheduler does is just simply calling the `bool IEnumerator.Movenext()` method.
-So a Yield Instructions `MoveNext()` method can be translated to `Should_I_Still_Be_Suspended()` where true means yes, you **shall not** proceed to the next `yield` statement please yield control back to Unity and false means no please proceed and yield the control back to Unity at the next `yield` statement or at the end of the method.
+ Its easy to see now that what the Coroutine Scheduler does is just simply calling the `bool Movenext()` method.
+So a Yield Instruction's `MoveNext()` method can be translated to `Should_I_Still_Be_Suspended()` where true means yes, you **shall not** proceed to the next `yield` statement please yield control back to Unity and false means no please proceed and yield the control back to Unity at the next `yield` statement or at the end of the method.

 &emsp;**3.** Yielding back happens here, with a Yield Instruction called `WaitUntil`.
 It's important to note here that yielding back the execution is not a blocking operation, and also the execution of coroutines happens on the Main thread.<br>
 Let's inspect `WaitUntil` implementation<sup>[4]</sup>: